sloppyio/cli/README.md

 ## Installation

-To install the official version of the `sloppy` CLI, please visit [Getting Started](https://sloppy.io/knowledge-base/quickstarter-with-the-cli/).
+To install the official version of the `sloppy` CLI, please visit [Install CLI](https://sloppy.io/knowledge-base/install-cli/).

 ## Building